Khushal2108/Mining-the-Bitcoin-Transaction-Network/README.md

 <b>Endorsed Nodes:</b> We can explore how trust propogates through the netwrok by examining which nodes endorse other highly endorsed nodes forming a recursive netwrok of trust relationships.

-<h2>For further information about reuslts and conclusion, please have a look on the Project Report</h2>
+<h2>For further information about reuslts and conclusion, please have a look at the Project Report</h2>